 Telephonics' facilities are principally located in the United States, primarily in New York, with one facility in Sweden.
-In 2010, Telephonics added an additional New York facility to provide increased manufacturing capacity, as well as a state-of-the-art Air Traffic Management high-tech development laboratory and demonstration center.
-Telephonics also established its Technical Support Services Center in Elizabeth City, North Carolina which supports aircraft integration and upgrade activities, in addition to providing support services to customers.
+Telephonics also maintains a Technical Support Services Center in Elizabeth City, North Carolina which supports aircraft integration and upgrade activities, in addition to providing support services to customers.